Free Space Loss | Atmospheric Loss Models | Urban and Terrestrial Models | System Temperature | Antenna Temperature | Refraction Models

 Atmospheric loss models (atmospheric absorption models)

-STK provides the following atmospheric absorption model options:
+The STK application provides the following atmospheric absorption model options:

 Simple Satcom